-- We provide a wide range of services to a growing number of older people, improving their quality of life, promoting independence and preventing frailty, poverty and isolation.
+- We provide a wide range of services to a growing number of older people, improving their quality of life, promoting their independence and preventing them from experiencing frailty, poverty and loneliness.

 - We are a local independent charity, proud to be a member of the Age UK partnership of around 130 local charities.

 Age UK Northamptonshire is a member of Age England Association which includes a large number of connected charities working around the UK.
 The charitable company and its subsidiary (Age UK Northamptonshire Trading Limited) hold licences to use the Age UK name and logo for an unlimited period so long as they meet the conditions of use in terms of standards and procedures within the organisations.

 The Venton 2000 Settlement is a linked charity to Age UK Northamptonshire which was established for the promotion of the relief of elderly people.
 It is accounted for as part of Age UK Northamptonshire.

 We were formed as the Northamptonshire Advisory Committee for Old People’s Welfare in the early 1950s and adopted the name Age Concern in 1971, in common with Old People’s Welfare Committees across the country.